 We were picked up by the two of them in the morning at our Hotel Monastiri Guesthouse.
 The start of our hike was at the parking lot of the monastery Great Meteoro.
 First we walked a bit north to see the monastery from a different perspective.
 From here you also had a great view of the northern sandstone rocks.
 After a visit to the monastery we walked down the former and original footpath of the monks towards Kastraki.
 Our way led us, for example, into a collapsed cave called Dragon Cave below the monastery of Varlaam.

-We were a little surprised during our hike that it was so often rustling in the bushes.
+We were surprised during our hike that it was so often rustling in the bushes.
 Until we have discovered the reason for this: everywhere there are small tortoises.
 We wouldn’t have expected that at all 🙂

 The hiking trail always offered us great views of the rocky landscapes and opened up new perspectives on the four monasteries Great Meteoro, Agios Nikolaos Anapavsas, Rousanou and Varlaam.
 After about 4.5 hours we arrived back in Kastraki.
 Luckily, Christos had parked a second car here, so we didn’t have to walk all the way back to Great Meteoro, but could drive straight back to the hotel.
 We can definitely recommend this tour to you!